claybrooks/claybrooks.github.io/_posts/2021-04-09-python-dynamic-xml.md

 from xmlnode import XmlNode

 root = XmlNode('/path/to/ConfigFile.xml')

-# Node acces returns a list, and .xsd file guarantees there must be one
+# Node access returns a list, and .xsd file guarantees there must be one
-# and only one, so safe to access index 0.
+# and only one.
+So it's safe to access index 0.
 parameterNode = root.Parameters[0]

 # direct attribute access